syfen/meld/README.md

 ## What is meld about?

-meld is a very small library which strives to bring together the following components:
+Meld is a very small library which strives to bring together the following components:

 - Zookeeper
 - Exhibitor